microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/orgcontact-update.md

 ## <a name="response"></a>Resposta

-Se bem-sucedido, este método retorna um `200 OK` código de resposta e um objeto [orgContact](../resources/orgcontact.md) atualizado no corpo da resposta.
+Se tiver êxito, este método retornará um código de resposta `204 No Content`.

 ## <a name="example"></a>Exemplo
 ##### <a name="request"></a>Solicitação
-Este é um exemplo da solicitação.
+Este é um exemplo de solicitação.

 # <a name="http"></a>[HTTP](#tab/http)
 <!-- {